dejan2609/harshadranganathan.github.io/_posts/2021-08-09-externalized-configuration-approaches.md

 {% include donate.html %}
 {% include advertisement.html %}

+## Spring Cloud Config Server

+1. Supports pattern matching and multiple repositories for config
+2. Search paths feature to look for configs in sub directories
+3. Supports shared configuration with all applications
+4. Config refresh can be done using poll/push model
+5. Push model, for example, requires Github webhook and Spring Cloud Bus to broadcast changes to matching applications
+6. By default, the server clones remote repositories when configuration is first requested.
+This can be changed by using clone first setting.
+7. Proxy support is also available
+8. Configs can be accessed from multiple backends such as local, Git, S3 etc.

 ## AWS App Config

 1. Validator has syntactic and semantic checks using schema or lambda function